The Comprehensive Guide to OpenSearch for Observability

 4. Security Features:

-– OpenSearch: OpenSearch provides a comprehensive set of security features, including encryption, authentication, authorization, and auditing.
+– OpenSearch: OpenSearch provides security features, including encryption, authentication, authorization, and auditing.
 These features are available for free as part of the open-source package.

 – Elasticsearch: Elasticsearch also offers security features, but like access controls, many of them are premium features that come with a cost.